 A Neglected Funnel

 Another issue hampering rep productivity is marketing’s preoccupation with lead gen. There is not enough focus on closing.
-The material needed to convert visitors into SALs (sales accepted leads) has taken a back seat over the past decade as inbound marketing has risen in fashion.
+The material needed to convert visitors into sales accepted leads (SALs) has taken a back seat over the past decade as inbound marketing has risen in fashion.
 As a result, sales reps are missing content to help them establish a trusted relationship with prospects and close business.

 The few investments we have made at the bottom of the funnel (where it really matters) just don’t work.
 Guided selling gives reps easy access to content that has been loaded into a CRM.
 But, this approach of limiting content only works in a small subset of selling situations.
-Persona-based content gets used early and often in sales cycles where there’s limited knowledge either of the prospects or of what they’re trying to achieve, but as sales cycles progress, getting more complex and unique, content needs to become more sophisticated, and sales reps struggle to stay targeted.
+Persona-based content gets used early and often in sales cycles where there’s limited knowledge of the prospects or what they’re trying to achieve.
+Still, as sales cycles progress, getting more complex and unique, content needs to become more sophisticated, and sales reps struggle to stay targeted.

 Ask any rep at your company what they think about sales and marketing content and I wouldn’t be surprised if you heard the following “Existing content is not helpful.
 It can’t be found.
 It’s overwhelming and it’s not mobile.”

 A mind-boggling statistic from a SiriusDecisions survey revealed that 71% of sales reps blamed their inability to close deals on their lack of knowledge!
 And, after the failure of guided selling, it seems that sales and marketing leaders have thrown up their hands, thinking they’ll never be able to fix this problem because there’s a misunderstanding between the two organizations: sales don’t realize how much high-value content marketing has created for them, and marketing doesn’t appreciate how many different situations sales find themselves in.